Siegfried Charoux: Career in Vienna

 He studied privately under Josef Heu.
 He was rejected by the Vienna School of Applied Arts (Hochschule für angewandte Kunst), but attended the Vienna Academy (Akademie der Bildenden Künste), under Hans Bitterlich, from 1922 to 1924.

 He was a political cartoonist from about 1923 to about 1933, using the pseudonym "Chat Roux".
 His cartoons were published in the Arbeiter-Zeitung and other left-wing journals.
 He shifted to sculpture, opening his own studio in 1926, and made memorials in Vienna to Robert Blum (1927) and Matteotti (1929).
 In 1930 he won an international competition to create a memorial statue to Gotthold Ephraim Lessing, erected in Judenplatz in 1935.
-(The statue was removed by the Nazi regime after 1939 and destroyed.
-After the Second World War, Charoux was commissioned to replace the lost memorial with a bronze copy, which was unveiled in 1968, the year after his death, at Morzinplatz in Vienna; it was moved back to Judenplatz in 1981.)
+The statue was removed by the Third Reich after 1939 and destroyed.
+After the Second World War, Charoux was commissioned to replace the lost memorial with a bronze copy, which was unveiled in 1968, the year after his death, at Morzinplatz in Vienna.
+It was moved back to Judenplatz in 1981.